Florists sell plants and fresh flowers and use them to design and create floral arrangements.

 - keep records and accounts

 - attend markets and auctions and bid for flowers.

 Skills and knowledge

-- ability to care for and arrange cut flowers
+- how to care for and arrange cut flowers

-- work regular business hours but may also have early morning starts, and work weekends and on special event days such as Valentine's Day
+- work regular business hours, but may also start early or work evenings and weekends

 - mainly work in shops and retail outlets

-- often have to travel to make deliveries, purchase flowers from markets, or prepare arrangements for special events.
+- may have to travel to make deliveries, purchase flowers, or prepare arrangements.